Contact us

 Home is best for those living with dementia in the early stages

 We know receiving care in the comfort, safety and familiarity of your own home has far reaching benefits in improving overall health and well-being for a person living with the early signs of dementia.
 Moving at any stage in life can be disruptive and stressful.
 When an individual is living with dementia the process of moving to a care home, away from their much-loved home full of its treasured possessions and memories can be really heart-wrenching and daunting, affecting their ability to live well with dementia.
 We know that staying at home and receiving compassionate, one-to-one care from a highly trained and well-matched professional carer improves quality of life and health outcomes for an individual living with dementia.
-Our personalized approach to providing high-quality live-in care for a person living with dementia, with a fully managed and flexible service that families can rely on is setting the standards in live-in care.
+Our personalised approach to providing high-quality live-in care for a person living with dementia, with a fully managed and flexible service that families can rely on is setting the standards in live-in care.

 Outstanding live-in care for those living with dementia

-View more about our dementia care services
+Learn more about our high-quality dementia care and meet our experts

 Talk to us about your dementia care needs